cihansenyuz/library_system/README.md

 - QoL improvement: Check out/Return buttons are now disabled until proper input provided.
 - QoL improvement: Inputs for check out/return actions now have auto completer upon typing on line edits.
 - QoL improvement: Switching between book list and user list is possible upon tab selection.

+14.04.2024 the release of Library System Application v2.2

+New features and improvements added:
+- New feature: Tables now can be filtered.
+- New feature: Check out action now records the date of the action.
+- QoL improvement: User interface layout is redesigned for better experience.